anoma/whitepaper/whitepaper.md

 # Applications {#sec:applications}

-The architecture of Anoma is suitable for any application desiring to provide counterparty discovery and settlement for particular forms of preferences over a particular semantic domain.
-Here we enumerate several primitives that Anoma makes available to application developers which they may find of interest.
-We then list several examples of existing decentralised applications which could benefit from the Anoma architecture, and then describe a few new decentralised applications which have hitherto been impractical or impossible to develop due to the constraints of existing architectures.
-Finally, we outline how a few currently centralised applications could be decentralised using this architecture.
+The architecture of Anoma is suitable for any application desiring to provide counterparty discovery, solving, and settlement for particular forms of preferences over a particular semantic domain.
+Here we enumerate several primitives that Anoma exposes to application developers.
+We then list several examples of contemporary decentralised applications and how they would benefit from Anoma's architecture.
+Followed by the description of novel decentralised applications which have hitherto been impractical or impossible to develop due to the constraints of existing architectures.

 ## Novel primitives for applications